SVDotsenko/portfolio-project-5/env.md

-messages.add_message refactoring
-check names for html elements, they should describe the content Include Meta Description tags in the application HTML Include a sitemap on your application to allow search engine bot crawling Include a robots.txt file to control search engine bot crawling
+Include a sitemap on your application to allow search engine bot crawling Include a robots.txt file to control search engine bot crawling

 readme
-	fb
+	Include Meta Description tags in the application HTML check names for html elements, they should describe the content fb
 	unit-test
 	scrum